ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Example: `/tmp/masbr`

 ### mongodb_backup_version
 **Required for restore operations**.
 The backup version timestamp to restore from.
-This is automatically generated during backup in the format `YYMMDD-HHMMSS`.
+This is automatically generated during backup in the format `YYYYMMDD-HHMMSS`.

 - Environment Variable: `MONGODB_BACKUP_VERSION`
-- Default Value: YYMMDD-HHMMSS
+- Default Value: YYYYMMDD-HHMMSS
-- Example: `251212-021316`
+- Example: `20251212-021316`

 ### mongodb_instance_name
 The name of the MongoDB instance to backup.